dfberry/github-who/README.md

 * azure portal
     * function api config settings and secrets
     * 500 - never figured this 500 out - happens before api is called
+* git branch and hash
+    * ./scripts/build-commit.js
+        * local build - must be in .env before build
+        * remote build - new steps to pull in
 * playwright
     * initial test to validate deployment to live server
 * github action on pr